Guardian and Co/own homes needed!

 ⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐

 I will possibly be looking for a guardian home for my liver seal Kiona!
-She will be ready sometime in June or July after her training for BH!
-She has her CGC titles at this time, but will continue training and get her BH.
+She has her CGC titles at this time.
 She is a very sweet girl, raised with very small children, and will be perfect for any family and lifestyle!
 I would like her to be close to me within an hour or 2, so its easier for whelping when I will be getting her back for 9 weeks at a time, unless the guardian home wants to whelp litters.
 Obviously, this will be a female kept in my breeding program so the requirements below will need to be able to be followed.

 PLEASE READ ALL THE EXPECTATIONS AND REQUIREMENTS BEFORE INQUIRING ABOUT BEING A GUARDIAN HOME FOR ONE OF MY DOGS!!
 I AM VERY PICKY, AND THEY WILL NOT GO TO JUST ANYONE!
 Each co-own and guardian home will differ per dog and will be discussed in private!